Four Days of Romance and Fun in Puerto Rico

 Once you’ve eaten, head back to your hotel for an afternoon of relaxation.
 After wandering the lavish hotel, arrange to have a couple’s massage at the only Hamman Spa in the Caribbean.
 Take this time to disconnect and recharge as you enjoy some “us-time” in the sauna or steam room, or you can both experience the Hamman Ritual as you go through a purification process that helps you sync the mind and body.

 Plan for dinner at the iconic 1919 restaurant where Michelin Star-rated Executive Chef Juan José Cuevas merges world-class dining with the flavor of locally-sourced ingredients.
 Prix-fixed and à la carte menus available.
-Another fine-dining restaurant that will please your palate is Oceano, a seafood-centric restaurant that overlooks the ocean.
-The elegant three-story establishment has indoor and outdoor dining spaces to make your evening more romantic.

 After dinner, take the time to explore San Juan’s nightlife.
 Get your dance shoes ready and move to the rhythms of salsa, bachata, merengue, reaggetón, and house music.
 Stop by nightclubs like Fifty Eight at the iconic La Concha Resort and club Vibra Bar & Lounge, or you can explore La Placita de Santurce, a more laid back environment with lots of street dancing and bar hopping opportunities.

 Day 2: Meet love on the eastside

 Say bye to city life and head east to a quieter and laid-back time!